davenaylor/postie/readme.txt

     * {IMAGE} gets replaced with the url to the full-size image
     * {THUMBNAIL} gets replaced with the url to the thumbnail image
     * {FILENAME} gets replaced with the absolute path to the full-size image
+    * {RELFILENAME} gets replaced with the relative path to the full-size image
     * {CAPTION} gets replaced with the caption you specified (if any)

 * Rotation - if you include the text